Saint Rita Catholic School

 Specifically, RPC families pledge not to introduce personal internet capable devices or social media to their children while at St. Rita School—and even beyond—and the administration, faculty and clergy support this effort by facilitating enriching, in-person social alternatives for RPC students designed to cultivate the imagination, and focus on the pursuit of truth, goodness, and beauty.
 The school also assists families by educating students and the broader school community about the dangers of unmitigated technology use and the life-giving value of incarnational living.

-For a complete discussion of the motivations and goals of the RPC, please read the RPC philosophy
+For a complete discussion of the motivations and goals of the RPC, please read the RPC philosophy down below.

 To join the RPC, parents sign the RPC pledge.
 Upon joining, families will be included in RPC discussions and events.